 An individual who chooses the limited tort option pays slightly less for car insurance.
 However, by choosing limited tort rather than full tort, a motorist may give up significant legal rights including the right to recover noneconomic damages for pain and suffering, inconvenience and in some cases even injuries involving scarring.

-The attorneys at Hagelgans and Veronis highly recommend that you always chose full tort insurance so you can recover fair compensation for your injuries and the manner in which they have affected you and your family.
+The attorneys at Hagelgans and Veronis highly recommend that you always chose full tort insurance so you can recover fair compensation for injuries sustained in a car accident and the manner in which they have affected you and your family.

 A person who elects limited tort coverage also limits the rights of his family if they are covered under the same policy and reside with him.